mckennapsean/dissertation/content/06-security.md

 <!-- APPENDIX: add in video url? -->

+![
+  Visible patterns in the dashboard.
+  Most elements of the BubbleNet dashboard are interactive and update all other views accordingly.
+For example, selecting four countries shows significantly different patterns in the hourly heatmap for each of these views.
+](figures/bubble-net/bubble-combine.pdf){#fig:interaction width="100%"}

 All interactions with the dashboard require one click or fewer, meaning a user can hover over any element for an updated view of the patterns in BubbleNet.
-This hover over affects all other views, and BubbleNet also provides a pop-up of this selection as in [@fig:dashboard]a).
-By clicking on any element, that selection becomes locked in place and updates the selection window in [@fig:dashboard]e).
+This hover over affects all other views, and BubbleNet also provides a pop-up of this selection as in [@fig:dashboard](a).
+By clicking on any element, that selection becomes locked in place and updates the selection window in [@fig:dashboard](e).
 Otherwise, when a user hovers off an item, its previous selection is reset.

 By default, the initial pattern is the most recent day and the entire world.
-As such, the bullet charts in [@fig:dashboard]c) look like regular bar charts until a country is selected to show this country as a subset of the world's pattern.
+As such, the bullet charts in [@fig:dashboard](c) look like regular bar charts until a country is selected to show this country as a subset of the world's pattern.
 Through feedback from users, we found that reducing clicks for selection was desired in a dashboard setting and enabled fast comparison of two selections, by selecting one element and hovering on and off another element.
 We also added keyboard interactions to more easily navigate selections through time and to reset back to the default pattern.

 One can compare the interaction of each view with our tasks, discussed